o3de/sig-docs-community/README.md

 ### Meeting Agenda

 Meetings are held every other Wednesday at 11:30am Eastern, 3:30pm UTC.

+In the event a meeting conflicts with Connect or other major meeting, this one will be moved to after the conflicting one, usually pushing it back half an hour.

 _\*Event schedules may change.
 For an up-to-date schedule, see the official [O3DE calendar](https://lists.o3de.org/calendar#)._